activatedgeek/blog/site/contents/soc/jrn/the-economist.md

 and never felt that I am missing out on anything.
 This allows for reporting that is far more researched instead of mindless hyperboles.
 Opinion pieces are usually well-balanced.
-The Economist, however, finds itself in a tough spot on hot button issue like race.
+The Economist, however, finds itself in a tough spot on hot-button issue like race.
 Thankfully, the "Letters" section welcomes feedback from many readers with opposing views and keeps the discourse healthy.

 My main challenge is that there is much quality content but only little time to